JenniTheDev/EsperesJourney/README.md

 # EsperesJourney

-A 2D adventure game for the Fall 2020 Semester Cal State Fullerton Video Game Development Club
+A 2D adventure game for the Cal State Fullerton Video Game Development Club.
+Development began during the Fall 2020 semester.

-## Game Background:
+## About The Game:

 * A 300 year war between humans and monsters, called The Cataclysm, drove monsters into slavery or hiding. </br>
 * The Hero Esperè was once a legendary warrior among the Monsters.